A

 Arkade Transaction

 The standard transaction type within Arkade that extends the Ark Transaction model.
-Users submit signature requests to the operator, who cosigns upon validation, providing instant offchain preconfirmation while preserving unilateral exit guarantees.
+Users submit signature requests to the operator, who cosigns upon validation, providing instant offchain preconfirmation while preserving unilateral exit guarantees for users.

 Ark Protocol

-The foundational offchain protocol that Arkade builds upon, designed to address Bitcoin’s throughput limitations by aggregating users’ offchain interactions and settling them efficiently onchain through batch outputs.
+The foundational offchain protocol that Arkade builds upon, designed to address Bitcoin’s throughput limitations by aggregating users’ offchain interactions and settling them efficiently onchain through Batch Outputs as part of Commitment Transactions.

 B